Features

 workRoot: C:\crabbox

-The static host must already have OpenSSH Server, PowerShell, Git, tar, a writable static.workRoot, and a VNC-compatible service. --open requires --host-managed because the visible password prompt belongs to that durable host, not to a Crabbox-created lease.
+The static host must already provide OpenSSH Server, PowerShell, Git, tar, a writable static.workRoot, and a VNC-compatible service. --open requires --host-managed, because the visible credential prompt belongs to that durable host rather than to a Crabbox-created lease.

-For static WSL2, set windows.mode: wsl2 and use a WSL path such as /home/peter/crabbox for static.workRoot.
+For static WSL2, set windows.mode: wsl2 and point static.workRoot at a WSL path such as /home/alice/crabbox.

 #Troubleshooting